lsl666/StreamLoudnessMeter/README.md

 git clone --recursive https://github.com/lsl666/StreamLoudnessMeter.git cd StreamLoudnessMeter
 ```
 (This repository contains submodule.
-If you obtain the code through download, please confirm that the submodule has also been successfully downloaded.)
+If you obtain the code through download, please confirm that the submodule has also been successfully downloaded recursive.)

 2. **Install the package:**
 ```bash